 Sweet potatoes can be more than just a Thanksgiving favorite prepared with extra fat and sugar.
 They are a naturally sweet treat that delivers a lot of nutrition all year round.
 Simply prepared—mashed, baked, folded into pancakes, or made into guilt-free baked fries—sweet potatoes are a nourishing addition to any meal.
 That orange flesh is a give away that these root vegetables are bursting with carotenoids.

 Carotenoids are a type of antioxidant—a naturally occurring chemical that prevents cells from being damaged.
 There are over 600 carotenoids, all packed with disease-fighting properties.
 New research shows carotenoids may also help ward off Alzheimer’s and the alpha- and beta-carotene (two types of carotenoids) in sweet potatoes may reduce the risk of breast cancer.
 They also promote eye health.
 Remember, disease prevention starts at a young age, so it’s never too early to eat healthily!

 Sweet potato flesh and skins can come in different colors—white, yellow, orange, red, and purple —which each have different phytochemicals.
 This means that any sweet potato you choose will have powerful plant compounds.

 You may have heard there’s a difference between sweet potatoes and yams.
 This is true.
 The difference is sweet potatoes are a root vegetable, whereas yams are tubers—a thickened part of the stem.
-Sweet potatoes are what we buy in the stores.
+See if you can tell the difference without looking at the label!